kennylou00/software_project/README.md

 the software will be applied as agile development process.

-Due Minesweepers is a small game, it is not suitable to use a waterfall model.
+Due Minesweeper is a small game, it is not suitable to use a waterfall model.
 Moreover, we want to add some customer style in game interface as possible.
 So, agile method is the best way to finish this project.

 As we know, Minesweeper is fast track to getting outside when get in a trouble mind or take a break. it's funny game and can practice our brain about speculate and reaction of calculation.